brgtrainings/brgtrainings.github.io/_getting_tastes/web/getting-taste-of-html-and-css.md

 <img data-src="/assets/img/getting-tastes/student-portfolio-social.jpg" class="lozad img-fluid shadow" />

 {% include util/highlight.html
-    text="Obviously, this is not the final website.
+    text="Obviously, this is not the final version of the website.
 There are lot of improvements that can be done.
 I hope you will enhance at your own level." class="h3"
 %}